NativeScript/docs-v7/docs/code-sharing/creating-a-new-project.md

 title: Creating a new project
 description: NativeScript Documentation - Code Sharing - Creating a new project
 position: 20
-slug: code-sharing
 environment: angular
-previous_url: /intro
 ---

 # Creating a new project

-Creating a code sharing project is a straight forwards process.
+Creating a code sharing project is a straightforward process.
 You can use Angular CLI and NativeScript schematics to generate a brand new project with a code sharing setup.

 ## Prerequisites